mbrio/backbone.suggestions/README.md

           selected.
         * `initiateSuggestion` = The callback that is executed at the beginning of a suggestion.
-        * `suggesting` = The callback that is executed when the application begins the suggestion process.
+        * `suggesting(paging)` = The callback that is executed when the application begins the suggestion process.
 This callback only occurs if a suggestion can proceed, the only state it cannot proceed in is when the input field is blank.
+The only parameter passed is whether the method is paging.
-        * `suggested` = The callback that is executed when suggestions are displayed.
+        * `suggested(paging)` = The callback that is executed when suggestions are displayed.
+The only parameter passed is whether the method is paging.
         * `loading` = The callback that is executed when a remote call is loading.
         * `error` = The callback that is executed when an AJAX error occurs.
         * `abort` = The callback that is executed when the AJAX error is an abort.
+        * `keyDown` = The callback that is executed when a key is pressed
+        * `keyUp` = The callback that is executed when a key is released
         * `enabled` = The callback that is executed when the view is enabled.
         * `disabled` = The callback that is executed when the view is disabled.